nsopt3/ECE_366_Project_2/README.md

 Aided in researching how to write the MIPS code for performing division via the subtraction method.
 Lecture slides were referenced.
 Also downloaded the most up-to-date version of the code to verify the formatting and syntax was correct.

+#### Contributions for part C:

+Aided Nate in testing the code in MARS simulation software.

 -----------------------------------------------------------------------------------------------------------------------------------------